SAP/cloud-primetime/README.md

 ## Contributing
 Contributions are very welcome.

-## To-Do (upcoming changes)
+## To-Do (planned enhancements)
   - Add MTA support
   - Switch to WebSockets for polling scenarios
   - Provide K8s as a deployment option
   - Evaluate switching to TypeScript

 ## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License v2, except as noted otherwise in the [LICENSE](/LICENSE) file.